Direct TPMS: Low line system

 In this system, the TPM units transmit on their own at fixed or random intervals.
 As the individual TPMs on the vehicle do not know if another TPM is transmitting at the same time, it is possible to have collisions between messages transmitted.
 Measures have to be taken to ensure that the message is received by the vehicle.
 On some systems the message is re-transmitted multiple times to reduce the effect of interference (communication).
 The transmission pattern can be random or pseudo random to reduce the chance of collisions between transmissions from the sensors on the vehicle.

 Another method of attempting to avoid collisions is simply to transmit more frequently such as once per minute.
 In addition, if the TPM detects a rapid change in pressure or too high a temperature, it will start to transmit more frequently so that the vehicle has more chance of receiving the information.
 The low line system is used on the majority of vehicles due to its lower cost.

-Aftermarket systems
+Aftermarket TPMS

-Aftermarket valve cap-based dTPMS systems, which require a smartphone and an app or portable display unit, are also available for bicycles, automobiles, and trailers.
+Aftermarket TPMS systems are designed to be retrofitted to vehicles that were not originally equipped with the technology.
+These systems are available for a wide range of vehicles, from bicycles and trailers to heavy-duty trucks.

+In commercial fleets, aftermarket TPMS can be integrated into a fleet telematics system and fleet digitalization.
+As part of a vehicle tracking system, the sensors on each tire wirelessly transmit real-time pressure and temperature data to a central telematic control unit or GPS tracking unit in the vehicle.
+This telematics data can be combined with GPS data for automatic vehicle location and track and trace operations.
+The data is relayed to a fleet management platform, allowing fleet managers to remotely monitor tire health as a form of asset tracking.
+This monitoring helps prevent blowouts and can improve fuel economy by ensuring correct tire inflation; this is often paired with data from a fuel level sensor to help monitor overall fuel consumption.
+Some systems integrate TPMS data with video telematics from a dashcam as part of a driver scoring model.